Louis Bookman: International career

 In 1911, while playing for Belfast Celtic, Bookman gained an Irish amateur cap.
 In 1914, together with Val Harris, Patrick O'Connell, Billy Gillespie and Bill Lacey, Bookman was a member of the Ireland team that won the British Home Championship.
 He won the first of four caps for Ireland in a 2–1 win against Wales on 1 January.
 He then had to wait a further seven years for more international action, as he won a further three caps in 1921: a 2–0 defeat to Scotland on 26 February, a 2–1 defeat to Wales on 9 April, and a 1–1 draw with England on 22 October.

 Cricket career

 Bookman played cricket for the Railway Union Cricket Club, the Leinster Cricket Club and Bedfordshire.
-A left-handed batsman and left-arm spin bowler, Bookman made his debut for Ireland in a first-class match against Scotland in July 1920, and went on to play for Ireland on fourteen occasions.
-He played in eight more first-class matches, including a match against the West Indies.
+A left-handed batsman and left-arm spin bowler, Bookman made his debut for Ireland in a first-class match against Scotland in July 1920, and went on to play for Ireland on 14 occasions.
+He played in eight more first-class matches, including one against the West Indies.
 His last match was against Sir Julien Cahn's XI in July 1930.

+Personal life

+Bookman married Rebecca Sirota, whose family also originated from Russia; her family disapproved of his sporting career and only allowed him to marry Rebecca after he stopped playing.
+They had a daughter, Joyce.
+After finishing his football career, he worked on the railways and as a jeweller.
+He died in 1943 aged 52.